day, docent-led, evening, family friendly, weekend

 Morgan Hill

 As spring turns to summer, the soaproot plant prepares to bloom when evening comes.
-Join Open Space Authority docents on a late afternoon hike along the Mayfair Ranch and Longwall Canyon Trails to witness these flowers coming to life!
+Join Open Space Authority docents on a 4-mile late afternoon hike along the Mayfair Ranch and Longwall Canyon Trails to witness these flowers coming to life!

-day, docent-led, family friendly, morning, weekday
+accessible, day, family friendly, morning, weekend

 Other Protected Land